MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-3-get-historical-data.md

 ### Summary

-In the **Data preparation** window, all three steps are marked with green check marks when the data has been successfully loaded.
+In the **Data preparation** window, all three steps are marked with green check marks when the data ingestion finishes.

 :::image type="content" source="media/realtime-analytics-tutorial/summary.png" alt-text="Screenshot of summary page with data ingestion completed.":::